Deformations and transversality of pseudo-holomorphic discs: Introduction

 \section{Introduction}

 Classical Thom's transversality theorem and Whitney's approximation theorems (see, e. g., \cite{GG}) reflect the flexibility of smooth maps.
-They are essentially local because the global results follow by means of cut-offs and the like.
+They are essentially local because global results follow by means of cut-offs and the like.
 In complex analytic category, in the absence of cut-offs, the corresponding results hold under global restrictions on the manifolds.
-Kaliman and Zaidenberg \cite{KZ} prove the results for Stein manifolds.
-Forstneri\v c \cite{Fo} proves results on flexibility of holomorphic maps under more general hypotheses.
+Kaliman and Zaidenberg \cite{KZ} prove that holomorphic maps from a Stein manifold $X$ to a complex manifold $Y$ satisfy the jet transversality theorem after shrinking the domain of the initial map.
+Forstneri\v c \cite{Fo} proves that certain complex analytic properties of the target manifold (such as the existence of a dominating spray in the sense of Gromov) imply global jet transversality theorem (i.e., no shrinking of the domain is needed).
 In almost complex setting, the problem makes sense only when the source manifold has complex dimension one, because holomorphic maps of almost complex manifolds of higher dimension generally do not exist.
 Compact pseudo-holomorphic curves might not admit any perturbations for a fixed almost complex structure.
-In this paper we prove versions of the theorems of Thom and Whitney for pseudo-holomorphic discs. \begin{e-theo} Let $(M,J)$ be a $C^\infty$-smooth almost complex manifold of complex dimension $n\ge2$ and let $f_0:\D\to M$ be a $J$-holomorphic disc of class $C^\infty(\bar\D)$; here $\D \subset \cc$ is the unit disc.
-Then there exists a $J$-holomorphic immersion $f:\D\to M$ arbitrarily close to $f_0$ in $C^\infty(\bar\D)$.
-Furthermore, $f$ is homotopic to $f_0$ within the set of smooth $J$-holomorphic discs in $M$ close to $f_0$. \end{e-theo}
+In this paper we prove versions of the theorems of Thom and Whitney for pseudo-holomorphic discs. \begin{e-theo} Let $(M,J)$ be a $C^\infty$-smooth almost complex manifold of complex dimension $n\ge2$ and let $f_0:\D\to M$ be a $J$-holomorphic disc of class $C^{m}(\bar\D)$, $m\ge0$; here $\D \subset \cc$ is the unit disc.
+Then there exists a $J$-holomorphic immersion $f:\D\to M$ of class $C^\infty(\bar\D)$ arbitrarily close to $f_0$ in $C^{m}(\bar\D)$.
+Furthermore, $f$ is homotopic to $f_0$ within the set of $J$-holomorphic discs in $M$ close to $f_0$ in $C^{m}(\bar\D)$. \end{e-theo}

 This result is a version of Whitney's approximation theorem for pseudo-holomorphic discs.
 We need it in our work \cite{CoSuTu} on pseudo-holomorphic discs in Stein domains.
 We hope that Theorem \ref{Whitney} will find other applications, in particular, in the theory of intersections and moduli spaces of pseudo-holomorphic curves (see \cite{MS}).